 - you understand basic Linux commands used for adding groups and users, or can follow along well.

-httpd(Apache) has already been installed on the server.
+httpd(Apache) on the server.

-Everything is made up here.
+These are fictitious scenarios.
 Any resemblance to persons or sites that are real, is purely accidental:

 - mybrokenaxel = (site1.com) user = mybroken